Browser does not support script.

 Teaching

-Due to my expertise in Microbiology I was invited to deliver the 1st year Microbiology practical classes at York St John University as a visiting lecturer before a permanent Microbiologist was secured.
-I also deliver the 3rd year Microbiology Masterclass in order to prepare the students for the research projects that they complete over 6 weeks in their final year.
+Due to my expertise in Microbiology, I was invited to deliver the first year Microbiology practical classes at York St John University as a visiting lecturer before a permanent Microbiologist was secured.
+I also deliver the third year Microbiology Masterclass in order to prepare the students for the research projects that they complete over six weeks in their final year.

 I teach Biomedical Sciences.